pavlo-myskov/get-job/README.md

     - As an Employer I want to be able to style the job description so that I can make it more readable and attractive.
     - As an Employer I want to be able to see the button for pagination so that I can navigate through the list of resumes.
     - As an Employer I want to be able to return to the home page from the list of resumes so that I can access the home page at any time.
+    - As an Employer I want to be able to see the number of resumes found in the list of resumes so that I can see how many resumes are available based on my search criteria.

 #### Moderator Goals
 - As a Moderator I want to be able to review and approve the posted jobs so that I can protect the app from inappropriate content.